RishabhMalviya/dqn_experiments/README.md

 At a minimum, the following four objects need to be instantiated for running an experiment on any of the environments:

 ### 1. The Environment
-This will be an [OpenAI gym enviroment](https://gym.openai.com/docs/).
+This will be an [OpenAI gym enviroment](https://gym.openai.com/docs/), or a Unity ML Agents environment, if you're running the `banana-collector` experiment.

-Make sure you've gone through the steps in [Local Setup](#local-setup), if you want to use the [Box 2D environments](https://gym.openai.com/envs/#box2d).
+Make sure you've gone through the steps in [Local Setup](#local-setup), if you want to use the [Box 2D OpenAI gym environments](https://gym.openai.com/envs/#box2d).

 ### 2. The Agent
 Depending on which agent you are using, you may have to instantiate additional 'sub-objects'.
 For example, the `DQNAgent` requires a `DQN` (`torch nn.Module`) and an optional `DQNHyperparameters` object during initialization.

-Further details can be found in the agents' [`README.md`](https://github.com/RishabhMalviya/dqn_experiments/tree/master/agents/README.md)
+Further details can be found in the [agents' `README.md`](https://github.com/RishabhMalviya/dqn_experiments/tree/master/agents/README.md)

 ### 3. Training Hyperparameters
-The hyperparameters used during training are defined in the `TrainingHyperparameters` class in the `train_and_visualize.py` file.
+The hyperparameters used during training are defined in the `TrainingHyperparameters` class in the `train_and_visualize.py` file (and `train_and_visualize_unity.py` file).
 These are the defaults:
 ```
 self.EPS_START = 1.0
 self.EPS_END = 0.01